Executive Director- Karen Roller

 Debbie brings knowledge and experience in working with children, education, and leadership development plus a deep love for Malawi and her people.
-She and her husband, Brian, live in Sweetwater, Texas.
+She and her husband, Brian, live in Lubbock, Texas.
 They have three children, Hayley, Mickenzie and Carson.

 Dave's heart for the local church and for pastors as they lead is a driving force which keeps him on the road speaking in conferences and in the classroom preparing pastors for ministry.
 He keeps our board on our toes theologically with devotions and direction from Scripture.
 His first concern is always how our decisions will effect the local church in Malawi.